rei/rei-cedar-docs/docs/components/accordion/README.md

 <template slot="API">
 <cdr-doc-table-of-contents-shell>

-Accordions are built from two components, CdrAccordion and CdrAccordionItem, which must be used together.
+Accordions are built from two components, CdrAccordion and CdrAccordionItem, which are meant to be used together.

 ## Props